-When Saif Ali Khan Had To 'Earn Back' Pataudi Palace!
+When Saif Ali Khan Had To 'Earn Back' The Pataudi Palace!

 Saif also opened up about his childhood days and revealed, "I was born and even raised in Bombay.
 My father lived with my mother in her [Carmichael Road] flat...
 He had just finished playing cricket.
 His last Test series was when I was four/five.
 My mother [actor Sharmila Tagore] says he was bunking his responsibilities.
 His mother was looking after things in Bhopal and Pataudi.
 She'd got old.
 So we moved to Delhi to live with her."

 On the film front, the actor was last seen in Navdeep Singh's 'Lal Kaptaan' which flopped at the box office.
 His next is Ajay Devgn starrer 'Taanhaji: The Unsung Warrior' where he essays the role of the main antagonist.
-Besides this, he is also a part of 'Jawaani Jaaneman' which stars Tabu and marks the Bollywood debut of Pooja Bedi's daughter Aliaf.
-F.
+Besides this, he is also a part of 'Jawaani Jaaneman' which stars Tabu and marks the Bollywood debut of Pooja Bedi's daughter Aliaf F.

 Saif Ali Khan On Which Quality Of Sara Ali Khan He Likes The Most: Her Humility; We Agree!